Medical staff not wearing masks

 Contact us

-We are not ready to recruit students or staff yet, but keep an eye on this page and we will be announcing when it's time to get in touch.
+Please note that applications for 2024 have now closed.
+We are not ready to recruit medical students or staff for 2025 yet, but keep an eye on this page to find out when it's time to apply.

 To get in touch, please contact us at medicalschoolenquiries@port.ac.uk